prathamsoni002/Data-Cleaning-and-Visualization/README.md

    But, Using basic _*Python request library*_ the process has been done, because of the simplicity and one time nature of the requirement.

-   Manual filtering out the SIC codes that matches the tech - releated industry and then every SIC fetched for all the records havebeen cross checked.
-When the SIC if matches, a the Orginazation is termed to a Tech based company.
+   Manual filtering out the SIC codes that matches the tech - releated industry and then running a script on every SIC fetched for all the records have been cross checked.
+When the SIC if matches, the Orginazation is termed to a Tech based company.

 #DataCleaning:
 Google Colab link: https://colab.research.google.com/drive/1BOs-9jeP69sgAUeq4s4jqDsLAHa6DpWO?usp=sharing